Oldranda1414/AutoDev/docs/conclusion.md

 ### Improve prompt customization

+The prompt customization functionality is very simple and it might be expanded on to provide customization options to the user.

 Some nice features to add would be:

 - The possibility of defining different prompts for folder and file listings, maybe by adding two tags specific to the file system object type.
 - The possiblity of blacklisting certain folders or files, so as to not
+- The possiblity of providing a value for the number of 'attempts' the model should be given to generate valid nix code, before giving up.

 ### Remote models